PLPAcademy/day-3-assignment-Kristen3381/README.md

 B) Download Python from the official website
 C) Open the terminal and type sudo apt install python
 D) Install pip manually
+The first step to installing Python on a windows system is to Download Python from the official website.
+B)
 Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features
+The add Python to PATH option should be checked during Python installation on windows.
+C)
 How do you verify Python installation on any system?

 A) By running python --version
 B) By restarting your computer
 C) By opening the Python installer again
-D) By checking the Programs and Features in Control Panel
+D) By checking the Programs and Features in Control Panel Python installation on any system should be verified by checking the programs and features in control panel.
+D)
 What command is used to install pip on macOS and Linux?

 A) sudo install pip
 B) pip install python
 C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 D) python --install pip
+The curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py command is used to install pip on macOS and Linux.
+C)
 What is the purpose of a virtual environment in Python?

 A) To keep your projects organized in one folder
 B) To install Python in a different directory
 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system
+The purpose of a vital environment in python is to separate project dependancies and avoid conflicts.
+C)
 #MySQL Installation

 What is the first step to install MySQL on Windows?